-7Given that in our model all houses are the same, whether they are newly built or existing homes, the value of a posted house is determined by a free entry condition, whether it is posted by a real estate firm or a household.
-Therefore, the results are unchanged if we assume instead that homeowners post the houses for sale, and that developers construct new houses and post them on the market.
-Kashiwagi (2014a) and Kashiwagi (2014b) make a similar simplifying assumption.
+&lt;sup>14Alternatively, we could assume that the real estate sector acts as an intermediary in both purchases and sales, similar to Kashiwagi (2014a) and (2014b), and Gabrovski and Ortego-Marti (2018b).
+Given that in our model all houses are the same, whether they are newly built or existing homes, the value of a posted house is determined by the free entry condition, regardless of whether it is posted by a real estate firm or a household.
+Therefore, the results are unchanged.
+See Gabrovski and Ortego-Marti (2018a), a previous version of this paper, house, the buyer pays the price p.